jpfluger/examples/ubuntu-14.04/icinga2-server.md

 # Icinga2 central server using nginx and postgresql

 Let's be very clear.
-There are two components to monitoring.
+There are components to monitoring.
+It's not difficult but can be confusing if not clearly communicated from the outset.

-* Central Server: we are using icinga 2 for the core and icinga web for the GUI (version 2 of the web interface is still under "heavy development")
+1. Central Server: we are using icinga 2 for the core and icinga web for the GUI (version 2 of the web interface is still under "heavy development")
-* Clients: Any server we want to monitor will be monitored in one of two ways:
+2. Clients: Any server we want to monitor will be monitored in one of two ways:
    1. The central server uses ping, http or other commands to execute against the targeted device.
 No modules are installed on the targeted device.
+   2. Install a client module on the remote device, which can then communicate with Icinga2
-  2. Install Nagios Remote Plugin Executor (NRPE) installed on the target server.
-NRPE will communicate with Icinga2.
+      * On Linux, install Nagios Remote Plugin Executor (NRPE) on the remote Linux device.
+      * On Windows, install NSClient++ on the remote Windows device.

 The examples below cover setting up the **Central Server** and monitoring from the Central Server outwards towards targeted host devices.
-For setting up **NPRE** to communicate with Icinga, see [this example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md).
+For setting up [NPRE](http://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details) or [NSClient](http://www.nsclient.org/about/) to communicate with Icinga, see [this Ubuntu 14.04 example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md) or [this Windows 8.1 example](https://github.com/jpfluger/examples/blob/master/windows/nsclient-windows.md).

+---

-They assume a core Ubuntu 14.04 installation with a fully-qualified-domain-name of 'icinga.example.com'.
+The core server assumes a default Ubuntu 14.04 installation with a fully-qualified-domain-name of 'icinga.example.com'.
 The server name should be configured in DNS and accessible via ssh.
+For the example below, I used an IP of `192.168.1.3`.

 This example will be covering the following: